mauriziowiiisdom/OpsT/README.md

 # OpsT
 Repository for Wiiisdom Ops for Tableau tests.
-Added OpsT_MM webhook to trigger jenkins job when repository changes
+Added OpsT webhook to trigger jenkins job when repository changes